 Volunteering with Teen Court will give you the satisfaction of helping other youth and their families bring an end to a difficult time that has resulted from an offense committed by a juvenile.
 All participants benefit from their involvement with this program.
 Teen Court is looking for adolescents 13-17, willing to serve as an attorney or jury member.
 We will train all participants for their roles in Teen Court.
 More information can be found in the Teen Court Volunteer Procedural Manual.

 Volunteer victim advocates assist full-time victim advocates in the Diversified Investigative Services Division by providing assistance to crime victims and their families.

-All persons interested in volunteering must undergo a background check that includes fingerprinting; a local, state and national criminal history check; a driver's license check; and completion of a Computerized Voice Stress Analysis.
+All persons interested in volunteering must undergo a background check that includes fingerprinting; a local, state and national criminal history check; a driver's license check; completion of a Computerized Voice Stress Analysis and drug screen.

-Community members interested in serving as a Citizen on Patrol or administrative volunteer are required to complete the 15-week Community Law Enforcement Academy
+Community members interested in serving as a Citizen on Patrol are required to complete the 15-week Community Law Enforcement Academy

 .
 More information on our volunteer opportunities will be provided during the class.